 Delicate and intriguing stud earrings, .6" tall, in sterling silver, are part of a collection designed by the women of our jewelry program in partnership with Dawn Moran, a researcher at Woods Hole Oceanographic Institute.

 All of the pieces in the collection were inspired by plankton - an invisible but absolutely essential part of our world.
-Plankton are microscopic organisms drifting or floating in the sea or fresh water.
+Plankton are microscopic organisms drifting in the sea or fresh water.
 Fish and marine mammals depend on plankton for their survival.
-Plankton also account for approximately 50% of the photosynthesis on this planet, are crucial for regulating the amount of carbon in our atmosphere.
-Similarly, women in many cultures - such as the ones our survivors come from - are sometimes and invisible in society.
+Plankton are invisible, but they account for 50% of the photosynthesis on this planet, so they are crucial for regulating the carbon in our atmosphere.
+Similarly, women in many cultures - such as the ones our survivors come from - are sometimes invisible in society.
 They are not seen, respected or appreciated, yet they play and essential role in the family, community, society and life itself.

-The pendant was designed by Polly, inspired by the Triceratium plankton.
+This pendant was designed by Polly, inspired by the Triceratium plankton.

 One silver and one gold plated rippled band with smoky quartz accent beads.
 The Ripples Earrings were inspired by the 'ripple effect' - when ripples...
 View full product details

 2" earrings, with one silver and one gold rippled disk, with smoky quartz accent bead, on sterling silver ear wires.
 The Ripples Earrings were inspired...
 View full product details

 Geometric and dimensional 1" sterling silver flame on 18" silver chain.
 Designed by Jenny Reeves, who explains her inspiration: "I was thinking about fire as...
 View full product details

 This innovative interpretation of the chevron was designed by Sumaiya Khatun, .75" wide sterling silver charm on 17" sterling silver chain with handmade s-clasp.
 By...
 View full product details